tinydanbo/tinydanbo.github.io/_posts/2017-10-03-no-skip-button.md

 ### People hate boss fights

 I see a lot of people come out against the very idea of a boss fight, and it used to really confuse me.
-But it's pretty obvious in two respects: a boss fight represents two things:
+But it's pretty obvious in two respects, a boss fight represents two things:

 * The pace of the game now belongs to the game, not the player.
 "Standard" gameplay allows the player to move around at their own pace.
 Boss fights demand the player move from action to reaction - to dance to that boss' particular tune, to understand that boss, or die trying.
 * A boss fight, by its nature, places emphasis on different types of tools.
 A boss that can be thoughtlessly out-DPSed to death is almost always a bad boss fight.
 This is why boss fights in FPS games are so often irritating - a boss fight places more emphasis on defensive tools and safe damage instead of big damage, and most FPS games don't give the player interesting defensive options or tools (even basic movement, the most fundamental defensive tool, is often a damn chore!)